TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 11/Romans 11.10.md

 ---

-Let their eyes be darkened, that they may not see, And bow thou down their back always.
+Let their eyes be darkened, that they may not see.
+Bow down their back always."